compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 ### `PostFailed`
 Triggered whenever an _unsuccessful posting or deletion_ leaves the posting queue.

-Plaease keep in mind that whether the Post is a _succcessful posting_, _successful update_, _successful deletion_, or _unsuccessful posting or deletion_ is not pre-defined and depends on the response that idibu receives from the given Portal (posting destination) after the posting or deletion attempt.
+Please keep in mind that whether the Post is a _succcessful posting_, _successful update_, _successful deletion_, or _unsuccessful posting or deletion_ is not pre-defined and depends on the response that idibu receives from the given Portal (posting destination) after the posting or deletion attempt.

 The following parameters will be passed in the body of the request: